sahrk/DGGRID/README.md

 Two directories should be included herein:

-- `src`: contains complete source code for __DGGRID__ (see `README.MAKE` for instructions on building the application and source code documenation)
+- `src`: contains complete source code for __DGGRID__ (see `README.MAKE` for instructions on building the application and source code documentation)

 - `examples`: contains examples of using __DGGRID__ with pre-computed outputs